kmg3821/renju-ai/README.md

 # How to build
-Ninja build system is recommended for fast build.
 1. ``mkdir build``
 2. ``cd ./build``
 3. ``cmake .. -DCMAKE_BUILD_TYPE=Release``
 4. ``cmake --build . -j --config Release``

+Tested on the lastest version of Windows, Ubuntu, and Raspberry Pi OS.

 # How to play
 Locate the following three files at the same directory: